What Are You Smiling At?

 Because the teeth showing was always in greeting and because their dog seemed about as threatening as a butterfly, I suspected that the dog was smiling, but I needed to know for sure (a baby’s safety depended on my assessment of the situation).
-I had the family step into the hallway with the baby for a few minutes, and then return to my office.
-And that’s when I saw it: a lovely smile by a lovely dog.
-It was accompanied by a loose body, a gentle but enthusiastic tail-wag, a relaxed face, and what I can only describe as an adoring gaze.
+I had the family step into the hallway with the baby for a few minutes, then return to my office.
+That’s when I saw it: a friendly smile by a friendly dog.
+It was accompanied by a loose body, a gentle but enthusiastic tail wag, a relaxed face, and what I can only describe as an adoring gaze.
 And, just as when humans do it, his smile involved showing some teeth.

 What most of us call a dog smile is really a grin — a happy, open-mouthed face of a jolly dog.
 In this “happy grin” kind of smile, which can last for minutes, the lower jaw hangs open and the corners of the lips are pulled back in a relaxed way.
 Sometimes the tongue hangs out, or is at least visible inside the mouth.
 Though the bottom teeth often show, the top teeth aren’t likely to.
 The second type of smile (the one discussed above) is a retraction of the lips that reveals the top and usually the bottom teeth as well.
 Because it resembles an aggressive expression called a “tooth display,” it can freak people out.
 However, this kind of smile has absolutely nothing to do with aggression.
 In fact, it’s a social expression.

 These smiles are different from tooth displays or big grins.
 Both tooth displays and smiles reveal the upper teeth (and sometimes the lower teeth), but in contrast to tooth displays, smiles happen quickly and are subtle.
 The upward movement of the lips away from the teeth is often slight, and the retraction rarely lasts more than a second.
 The combination of minimal movement and speed makes it a challenge to capture them photographically.
 You have to be at exactly the right angle and height, which is difficult when a dog is moving around, often wagging not just the tail, but much of the body, as is so often the case when dogs smile.